Crysis (video game): Plot

-Nomad makes his way to Dr. Rosenthal's research complex, where he has found a rare fossilized artifact predating humanity by two million years.
-The partially excavated artifact resembles one of the flying machines (designated "exosuits") that has been attacking the team.
-Rosenthal also references other discoveries of similar artifacts in Afghanistan and Siberia, suggesting that the aliens have a global presence, and are not just confined to the island.
-While Rosenthal is running a scan on the artifact, it emits a powerful energy pulse that freezes him solid.
-Nomad's Nanosuit is able to maintain his internal temperature, saving his life.
+Nomad makes his way to Dr. Rosenthal's research complex, where he finds a rare fossilized artifact predating humanity by two million years.
+The partially excavated artifact resembles one of the flying machines (designated "exosuits") that have been attacking the team.
+Rosenthal also references other discoveries of similar artifacts in Afghanistan and Siberia, suggesting that the aliens have a global presence rather than being confined to the island.
+While Rosenthal is scanning the artifact, it emits a powerful energy pulse that freezes him solid, while Nomad's Nanosuit maintains his internal temperature, saving his life.
 Nomad then rendezvous with a VTOL, after eliminating a Nanosuit-equipped four-man KPA special forces team near the landing site.
-He notifies his superiors about this, because the U.S. military had hoped to prevent the Koreans from acquiring Nanosuit technology.
+He notifies his superiors about this because the U.S. military had hoped to prevent the Koreans from acquiring Nanosuit technology.

 The U.S. military then begins a full-scale invasion of the island, led by Major Strickland.
-As the U.S. forces continue to the main excavation site, the central mountain on the island begins to fall apart, revealing a huge alien structure inside, which is nearly the size of the mountain itself.
+As U.S. forces continue toward the main excavation site, the central mountain on the island begins to collapse, revealing a huge alien structure inside, nearly the size of the mountain itself.
 Nomad enters the excavation site at the mountain's base, but is captured by Kyong's men.
 Kyong deactivates Nomad's Nanosuit, and Nomad watches, helpless, as Kyong shoots one of the hostages in the head and then detonates explosive charges to open the structure.
-An energy pulse emanates from the structure and kills Kyong's men; the pulse also reactivates Nomad's Nanosuit.
+An energy pulse emanates from the structure, killing Kyong's men and reactivating Nomad's Nanosuit.
 Kyong, also wearing a Nanosuit, attacks Nomad, but Nomad is able to kill him.
-As the mountain continues to collapse, a VTOL evacuates the last hostage, Dr. Rosenthal's daughter Helena, but is unable to rescue Nomad.
+As the mountain continues to collapse, a VTOL evacuates the last hostage, Dr. Rosenthal's daughter, Helena, but is unable to rescue Nomad.